Last updated on March 30th, 2020 at 10:10 pm

 - Remove from heat and add the vinegar.

-- Store in the refrigerator until all eaten!
+- Store in the refrigerator until all the olives are eaten!

 This recipe adapted from A Dish of Daily Life.

 - Easy Crab Dip Recipe made by A Kitchen Hoor’s Adventures

 - Seafood Bisque made by An Affair from the Heart

 - Marinated Olives made by Take Two Tapas

 - Refried Beans made by Lisa’s Dinnertime Dish